 - Light and airy – with very little shadow

-What kind of light is good for fill light?
+What kind of light is good as fill lighting?

 Any secondary light source can be used for fill light.
-What matters is that the light must be diffused.
-Fill light needs to be soft light, because its job is to fill in shadows.
-If it were a hard light, it could end up creating shadows instead.
+What matters is that the light is diffused.
+Fill needs to be soft light, because its job is to fill in shadows.
+If it were a hard light, it could create shadows instead of lifting them.

 Natural light is diffused when it’s:

-- Not shining directly on the subject, for example when the subject is in the shade
+- Not shining directly on the subject, for example when the subject’s in the shade

 - Reflected off a non-shiny surface, such as a white wall